China to protect online whistleblowers, but only via official site

 Last year, Zhu released a video of Lei Zhengfu, a district party chief in the southwestern city of Chongqing, having sex with his much younger mistress.

-The government has also gone after other officials whose misdemeanors were first reported on social media sites.
+The government has also gone after other officials whose misdemeanours were first reported on social media sites.

 On Thursday, an official in the southern city of Guangzhou was jailed for 11-1/2 years for graft after his ownership of 22 properties was exposed online, earning him the nickname "house uncle".